HIPAA Risk Assessment Requirements

 Your scope definition must be reasonable and must be documented.
 If you're assessing EHR risk, specify exactly which EHR system, which departments or clinics use it, what patient populations are affected, and what data types flow through it.
 Don't assume an auditor understands your environment.
 Document the boundaries in detail so someone reviewing the assessment can understand exactly what was included and what was intentionally excluded.

 Scope also directly determines what risks you address and what you don't.
 If your risk assessment is scoped to systems you own and operate but excludes systems that vendors manage on your behalf, then the risks from vendor systems aren't addressed in your assessment.
-That doesn't mean vendor risk disappears—it means you've excluded it from this particular assessment's scope.
+That doesn't mean vendor risk disappears — it means you've excluded it from this particular assessment's scope.
 In practice, you'd typically have a separate risk assessment or vendor management process addressing those systems, and you'd have Business Associate Agreements with those vendors.
-But the point is clear: scope defines what's in and what's out, and that boundary must be explicit and documented.
+The boundary must be explicit and documented, because the threats you evaluate within that boundary need to reflect your actual operating environment.

 Identifying Threats Specific to Your Environment

-The assessment must identify realistic threats—the things that could actually go wrong with the systems you've identified.
-Common threats in healthcare include unauthorized access from external attackers (someone breaking through your firewall), unauthorized access from malicious insiders (a disgruntled employee deliberately accessing records they shouldn't), accidental disclosure (someone sending patient data to the wrong email recipient or posting it in an unsecured location), system failures where hardware or software corrupts or deletes data, ransomware attacks that encrypt your data and demand payment to unlock it, and simple negligence where data is left unsecured because nobody followed procedure.
+The assessment must identify realistic threats — the things that could actually go wrong with the systems you've identified.
+Common threats in healthcare include unauthorized access from external attackers, unauthorized access from malicious insiders, accidental disclosure from sending patient data to the wrong recipient, system failures where hardware or software corrupts or deletes data, ransomware attacks that encrypt data and demand payment, and simple negligence where data is left unsecured because nobody followed procedure.

 For each system in your assessment, identify the threats that actually apply to your situation.
 An on-premises data center protected by your own security team faces very different threats than a cloud system managed by a vendor.
 A system accessed by hundreds of clinical staff has different insider threat profiles than a system accessed by three administrative people.
-A system storing years of archived historical patient data has different data loss exposure than a system storing only current active data.
-The goal is identifying threats that are specific to your environment and your systems, not creating a generic list of every bad thing that could possibly happen in healthcare IT.
+The Verizon 2023 Data Breach Investigations Report found that in healthcare, 35% of breaches involved internal actors and the most common attack patterns were basic web application attacks, miscellaneous errors, and system intrusion.
+Your threat identification should reflect these patterns for your specific systems rather than creating a generic list of every bad thing that could possibly happen in healthcare IT.

 Vulnerabilities are the weaknesses in your current environment that enable those threats.
-Unencrypted data is a vulnerability that enables unauthorized access if data is intercepted or if devices are stolen.
+Unencrypted data is a vulnerability that enables unauthorized access if data is intercepted or devices are stolen.
 Unpatched systems are a vulnerability that enables external attackers to exploit known security flaws.
 Weak access controls are a vulnerability that enables insider misuse.
 Default credentials still in place on systems are a vulnerability that enables unauthorized access.
 The assessment should identify vulnerabilities in your current environment so you can evaluate whether they're creating unacceptable risk.
-If you have unencrypted patient data on laptops and your threat assessment identifies device theft as a realistic threat, then you have a vulnerability-threat combination that needs addressing.
+Once you've mapped threats to vulnerabilities, you need to quantify them.

 For each threat you identify, the assessment must evaluate two dimensions: likelihood (how probable is this threat in your situation) and impact (how bad would it be if the threat materialized).
-Likelihood ranges from low (unlikely in normal circumstances) to high (probable given your environment).
-Impact ranges from low (minimal patient harm, minimal regulatory exposure) to high (large-scale data exposure, significant patient harm, severe regulatory exposure).
 A threat with low likelihood and low impact is acceptable risk that you probably don't need to invest in controls.
 A threat with high likelihood and high impact is unacceptable risk that must be addressed.
 A threat with high likelihood and low impact might be acceptable depending on the cost of controls.
-A threat with low likelihood and high impact requires judgment—low probability but catastrophic if it happens means you probably need controls anyway.
+A threat with low likelihood and high impact requires judgment — low probability but catastrophic if it happens means you probably need controls anyway.

 The critical part: the assessment must document your reasoning, not just your conclusion.
 Don't just list "ransomware" as a threat.
 Explain your evaluation: "We evaluated the threat of ransomware affecting the EHR database.
-Likelihood: Medium, because we're a healthcare organization (known target for ransomware attacks) with remote employee access from home (potential infection vector), but we have firewalls, intrusion detection, and regular backups in place (mitigating factors).
+Likelihood: Medium, because we're a healthcare organization (known target for ransomware attacks — HHS reported a 278% increase in large breaches involving ransomware between 2018 and 2022) with remote employee access from home (potential infection vector), but we have firewalls, intrusion detection, and regular backups in place (mitigating factors).
 Impact: High, because a successful attack would prevent patient care delivery, expose patient data during encryption, and potentially violate our HIPAA obligations.
 Therefore overall risk is High and requires controls."
 That documented reasoning explains to an auditor why you made the control decisions you did.
 It shows rational decision-making even if the auditor might have weighted likelihood and impact differently.
+And it leads directly to what you do about each identified risk.

 Most risks are mitigated through controls.
 You can't eliminate the threat of external attacks, so you mitigate through firewalls, intrusion detection, and network hardening.
 You can't eliminate insider risk, so you mitigate through access controls and monitoring.
 Mitigation is the most common risk treatment, and your assessment should document what controls address what threats.

 Some risks are accepted.
-You might determine that the risk of a specific type of insider theft is very low in your organization because you conduct background checks on all staff, have low employee turnover, and have strong security culture.
-You'd document: "We evaluated the risk of a healthcare professional stealing patient data for identity theft.
-Likelihood: Low, based on background check screening and organizational culture of data protection.
-Impact: High if it occurred.
-Mitigating controls: access logs, annual security training, regular audit reviews.
-Residual risk: Medium.
-Organizational decision: Accept, given the combination of screening, culture, and the cost-benefit of additional controls."
+You might determine that a specific insider theft scenario is very low probability in your organization because you conduct background checks on all staff, have low employee turnover, and have strong security culture.
+You'd document the reasoning, the mitigating controls in place, and the organizational decision to accept the residual risk.

 Risks can be avoided by deciding not to do something that creates the risk.
-Don't store patient data longer than absolutely required—shorter retention means less data exposure.
+Don't store patient data longer than absolutely required — shorter retention means less data exposure.
 Don't allow remote access to sensitive systems if it's not operationally necessary.
-Don't use cloud storage if you can handle the data safely on-premises.
 Avoidance is sometimes the right answer, though it's rarely practical in healthcare where patient care often requires data retention, remote access, and cloud-based systems.
+Whatever treatment you select, the documentation quality is what determines whether it survives scrutiny.

 Documentation That Survives HHS Review

 Document each step thoroughly.
-List the systems you assessed and the business purpose each serves.
-For each system, list the data types it handles, the threat vectors it faces, and its physical location and access points.
+Identify the systems you assessed and the business purpose each serves.
+For each system, document the data types it handles, the threat vectors it faces, and its physical location and access points.
 Identify the threats you evaluated and your reasoning for likelihood and impact assessments.
-Document your current controls and how you believe they address each threat.
-Document your residual risk—the risk that remains even after your current controls are in place.
-Document your treatment decision for each risk (mitigate, accept, transfer, avoid) and explain the reasoning behind each decision.
-If you're accepting a risk, document the business justification explicitly: why is this risk acceptable to your organization even though it could cause harm?
-That justification can be anything from "the cost of remediation outweighs the benefit" to "alternative operational approaches are not feasible" to "this risk aligns with our organizational risk tolerance."
+Document your current controls and how they address each threat.
+Document your residual risk — the risk that remains even after your current controls are in place.
+Document your treatment decision for each risk and explain the reasoning.
+If you're accepting a risk, document the business justification explicitly.

-The assessment must be dated and signed by appropriate organizational leadership—typically the Chief Information Officer, Chief Compliance Officer, or Chief Executive Officer.
+The assessment must be dated and signed by appropriate organizational leadership — typically the Chief Information Officer, Chief Compliance Officer, or Chief Executive Officer.
 That signature shows organizational awareness and intentional decision-making.
 The assessment shouldn't be something IT created in a vacuum and handed to leadership as a compliance checkbox.
-Business leaders, compliance leadership, and IT should all be involved in the assessment and should be comfortable signing off on it.

-Finally, HIPAA explicitly requires annual updates to the risk assessment.
+HIPAA explicitly requires annual updates to the risk assessment.
 Your environment changes constantly.
-New systems are added, old systems are retired, threat landscape evolves, your controls improve or degrade.
-The assessment must evolve with your environment.
+New systems are added, old systems are retired, the threat landscape evolves, your controls improve or degrade.
 Many organizations conduct a risk assessment once and never update it, which is a form of non-compliance.
-The regulation assumes you're continuously monitoring your environment and updating your risk assessment as things change.
+HHS resolution agreements consistently cite failure to conduct or update risk assessments — the Ponemon Institute found that only 59% of healthcare organizations conduct annual risk assessments despite it being an explicit regulatory requirement.

 Why This Is the Foundation of Everything Else

-The risk assessment is the foundation because it justifies every other compliance decision you make going forward.
-Why did you decide to require multi-factor authentication as a mandatory control?
-Because your risk assessment identified unauthorized access as a high-probability, high-impact threat, and MFA directly addresses that threat.
+The risk assessment justifies every other compliance decision you make.
+Why did you decide to require multi-factor authentication?
+Because your risk assessment identified unauthorized access as a high-probability, high-impact threat.
 Why did you implement encryption for patient data at rest?
-Because your assessment identified data theft as a credible threat and encryption mitigates it substantially.
+Because your assessment identified data theft as a credible threat.
 Why did you implement comprehensive audit logging?
-Because your assessment identified insider misuse and accidental disclosure as threats, and audit logs enable detection and recovery.
+Because your assessment identified insider misuse and accidental disclosure as threats.

-The risk assessment is not busywork and it's not a compliance checkbox you complete once and forget.
-It's the essential first step that determines what controls you actually need, justifies your control decisions to regulators, and protects your organization if something goes wrong.
-You can't claim compliance without a risk assessment.
-Organizations that treat risk assessment as a checkbox typically fail audits because they've selected controls without understanding their actual threats.
-The assessment must identify all systems handling patient data, identify threats specific to your environment, evaluate likelihood and impact with documented reasoning, document your risk treatment decisions with business justification, and be signed off by organizational leadership.
+The risk assessment is the essential first step that determines what controls you actually need, justifies your control decisions to regulators, and protects your organization if something goes wrong.
 Annual updates ensure the assessment evolves as your environment changes.
 This is the bedrock of everything that follows in your compliance program.

 Fully Compliance provides educational content about IT compliance and cybersecurity.
 This article reflects general information about HIPAA risk assessment as of its publication date.
 HIPAA requirements evolve and interpretations vary.
 Consult a qualified compliance professional for guidance specific to your organization.